plafue/markdown-preview-opener/README.md

 # markdown-preview-opener package

-Opens the markdown-preview pane automatically when you open a markdown file.
+Opens the [markdown preview](https://atom.io/packages/markdown-preview) pane automatically when a markdown file is opened.

 It can also close the preview pane for you, when you close the corresponding editor.